Garbage in, garbage out: why your AI pilot cohort is everything

 Before any training begins, we use a voice-activated AI interview tool to take a baseline.
 We ask your team directly - what's slowing you down?
 Where does the work pile up?
 What part of the job quietly drains the day?

-It's not so much a survey as a conversation, at scale, that find the real problems and not just the ones that people think you want to hear.
+It's not so much a survey as a conversation, at scale, that surfaces the real problems - not just the ones people think you want to hear.

 Then we measure again at the end.